rhnordics/feedhenry-training/lab-05/README.md

 8. Verify adding new Trips and Trip list works propertly in the Preview panel in FeedHenry Studio.
 Alternative install the app on your device to verify the functionality.

 9. The app currently doesn't include user registration.
-Enable the registration view by add the following snippet to the end of the last ```<script>``` block.
+Enable the registration view by adding the following snippet to the end of the last ```<script>``` block.
 Explore *www/user-register.html* and *www/user-verify.html* to locate the cloud calls for registration and verification of user's identity.

   ```javascript
   window.addEventListener('polymer-ready', function(e) {